 No, you will not have much to do.
 But vast stretches of scenic greenery, picturesque villages, and magnificent hills surrounding you are mesmerizing to the hilt.
 A subtle trek through the snow-clad pine and deodar forests and the Barog Temple is an added attraction of the city, at just 5 km.
 Little native population and far-less tourists (than Solan) ensure a serene and beautiful holiday for couples, families, and solo travelers.

-The residence of His Holiness the 14th Dalai Lama, Dharamsala and McLeod Ganj are popular tourist attractions.
+The residence of His Holiness the 14th Dalai Lama, Dharamsala and McLeod Ganj are popular tourist attractions and hippie places in Himachal.
 A religious dwelling for the Buddhist pilgrims, the city of Dharamsala is enclosed by beautiful stretches of the dense Deodar forests.
 Flocking Indian tourists and long-staying Israeli tourists, make these spiritual destinations crowded and unfit for families.